02.06.2014

 Linguistic testing (ideally)

-Let’s move on to the next step.
-Ideally, the localized product is now submitted for verification to translators-testers who view screen after screen, checking all available texts.
-The attentive reader was probably surprised by the “ideally” clause.
+Let's move on to the next step.
+Ideally, the localized product is now submitted for verification to test translators, who view screen after screen, checking all available texts.
+The attentive reader was probably surprised by the "ideally" clause.
 Why is that?

 But not only interface elements are subject to verification.
 Linguistic testing means that all possible texts will be checked, including error messages, notifications, hints, documentation pages and "Help".

-Having found an error, the tester opens the translation file and makes edits, and then unsubscribes about his discovery in the bug list, which is needed, first of all, by the client – there he can see the results of the work: what exactly was discovered and how it was fixed.
-Among the common mistakes are fragments of text for which there is no translation, incorrect data format (especially relevant for dates, times and numbers), incorrect order of the first and last name.
+Having found an error, the tester opens the translation file and makes edits, and then unsubscribes about his discovery in the bug list, which is needed, first of all, by the client - there he can see the results of the work: what exactly was discovered and how it was fixed.
+Common mistakes include fragments of text for which there is no translation, incorrect data format (especially relevant for dates, times and numbers), incorrect order of first and last names.

 How to do linguistic testing well and quickly?